josharrowsmith/Pizza-Palace/README.md

 information on a Graphical User Interface (GUI).

 The Project was written in Java and using the swing GUI library, the project was also done in paires to help teach how to program in the real world and to check over each other work.
-There is also over 100 unit test to help produce the best code possible and help iron out the buys.
+There is also over 100 unit test to help produce the best code possible and help iron out the bugs.

 # My opinion
-The swing library is outed, unit test are hell.
+The swing library is outed, unit tests are hell.

+# Screenshots
 <img src="1.png" alt="some text"  width="3000" height="3000">

 ![screenshots](1.png)